What is the Difference between USB Type A and USB Type B Plug/Connector?

 In the Catalog for USB-232/485 Series Interfaces, it says that the 1-port interface has a USB Type A plug whereas the 2- and 4-port interfaces have a USB Type B connector.
 What is the difference?
 Do I need any additional hardware to connect either one to my computer?

-In the following image, the type A connector is on the left and the type B connector is shown on the right.
-For more information, see the Related links for Section 2 of the Developer Zone Tutorial: Six Things You Need to Know about USB Control.
+In the following image, the type A plug is on the left and the type B plug is shown on the right.
+Notice the pin numbering as well.
+Each plug type has the same number of pins, they are only different in mechanical design.
+For more information, see the Related Links section.

 External Link: Universal Serial Bus - USB.org